 All ground floor.
 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, basin and WC.
 Open plan living area with fitted kitchen, dining area and cosy sitting area.

 Electric heaters.
 Calor gas cooker, microwave, fridge, TV with FreeSat, DVD, CD.
 Small library of books.
 All fuel and power inc. in rent.
 Duvets and pillows provided, bed linen available for hire at £5 pppw.
 Small patio area with table and chairs, leading to shared grassed area and open, steep sided brook to the front of the property.
 Ample off road car parking.
 Sorry, no pets and no smoking.
 Shop 2 miles, pub 0.75 miles.

 About the location

 A charming Dales town nestling in the steep-sided valley of the River Nidd.
-Quaint little alleys and yards off the steep main street house many interesting shops offering a wide range of unusual gifts and mementos, and plenty of places to eat and drink.
+Quaint little alleys and yards off the steep main street house many interesting shops offering a wide range of unusual gifts and mementos, plenty of places to eat and drink and two award-winning butchers.
 The town is well known for its prize-winning floral displays, whilst the leisure centre offers splendid sports facilities and the riverside park with children’s play area is not to be missed.
-Also worth a visit are the town’s Craft Workshops and the award winning Nidderdale Museum - a lively collection of displays illustrating all aspects of Dales life in the past.
-Up and downstream, the Nidd Valley offers excellent opportunities for walking and bird watching.
+Also worth a visit are the town’s Craft Workshops and the award-winning Nidderdale Museum - a lively collection of displays illustrating all aspects of Dales life in the past.
+Up and downstream, the Nidd Valley offers excellent opportunities for walking and birdwatching.